hinell/files-stream/readme.md

 [![npm package](https://nodei.co/npm/files-stream.png?downloads=true&downloadRank=true&stars=true)](https://nodei.co/npm/files-stream/)

-This module uses several files sources to making of them a single indivisible stream, using which you can send its buffered data as simple flow either into another existing file (similar to tools for a file concatenation), or for example into a server respond or into somewhere else.
-Please see below for more info about details of a module working.
+The Io.js and Node.js module that uses several files as sources for streaming them like a single joined (gathered, bundled) data flow into any other WritableStream.

 ## Table of contents